imhugozhang/credit_card_default_prediction/README.md

 # Defaults Prediction
-To predict if a person is going to do his credit card repayment the next month.
+To predict if a person is going to repay his credit card bill the next month.

 To analyse the data in order to gain insights.

+In case it is unable to open preview on GitHub, clone or download it, then open it locally.

 ![alt text](https://github.com/imhugozhang/defaults_prediction/blob/master/Capture1.JPG)
 ![alt text](https://github.com/imhugozhang/defaults_prediction/blob/master/Capture2.JPG)